 $ defaults write com.apple.finder CreateDesktop false; killall Finder

 in terminal.
-This basically hides any icon from showing on the desktop (until you re-enable it).
-This keeps the “home page” of your laptop always clean, and the
+This hides all icons on the desktop, keeping the “home page” of your laptop clean.
+It also leaves the

-Desktop folder still a usable directory to store any files.
+Desktop folder as a usable directory to store files.

-I like to make my trackpad and mouse speed fast, so that I have to move my fingers less (I’m lazy).
-This takes a while to get used to, but really helps when trying to navigate around quickly.
-Namely, I don’t have to lift my finger up again after it’s fully extended.
+I like to make my cursor speed fast, so that I have to move my fingers less (I’m lazy).
+This takes a while to get used to but helps when trying to quickly navigate.
+I don’t have to lift my finger up again after it’s extended to keep moving the mouse.

 One of the most convenient features of the mac trackpad is the ability to highlight with 3 fingers.
 By setting all the default gestures to 4 fingers, you can enable this feature.

-System Preferences > Accessibility > Pointer Control > Trackpad Options, there is a checkbox to enable this feature.
+System Preferences > Accessibility > Pointer Control > Trackpad Options, there is a checkbox to enable three finger drag.

-I tend to delete a lot of the code I write by pressing and holding the delete key.
-However, the default setting for Apple makes this take a long time, as it happens very slowly.
-In addition, there is a long delay from holding down the button to when it actually begins to start deleting.
+I delete a lot of the code I write by pressing and holding the delete key.
+The default setting for Apple makes this a very slow process.
+There is also a long delay from holding down the button to when it actually begins to start deleting.
 I fixed both of these issues in System Preferences to reduce the lag and make it much snappier.

-For my Finder windows, I found it really cluttered to have folders in the sidebar which I never used, such as “Connected servers.”
+I dislike having folders in my Finder sidebar which I never use, such as “Connected servers.”
 If I’m never using them, why should it always be there?

-I removed any folder that I didn’t use regularly from my sidebar, accessed by
+I removed the folders that I didn’t use from my sidebar, accessed by

 Finder > Preferences > Sidebar.

 Finder > Preferences > Advanced, I selected all folders to stay at the top of the directory.
-This helps because sometimes I know that I need to go through a few more directories to get a to a specific location, and I don’t want to have to scroll through the current directory to look for the folder that I have to enter.
-This way, the folder is always on the top, making it much quicker for me to navigate.
+This helps because when I know I need to go deeper into a directory, the folders are on the top.
+This saves me time, so I don’t have to scroll through the current directory to look for the folder to enter.

 The other change here is the search directory.
-Surprisingly, ‘the current folder’ is not the default option when searching in the Finder window, which can be extremely frustrating.
-Changing it This makes the search much quicker for a specific file which you think is somewhere close.
+Surprisingly, ‘the current folder’ is not the default option when searching in the Finder window, which is frustrating.
+Changing it makes the search much quicker for a specific file which you think is somewhere close.

-Hot corners can be super annoying if accidentally triggered.
-However, they have become an integral part of my workflow, and I find them really convenient.
+Hot corners can be annoying when accidentally triggered.
+Even so, they’ve become an integral part of my workflow, and I find them to be convenient.

 Top Left: I use the desktop shortcut to hide all windows and look at my desktop.
 I do this when trying to open a Finder window without a lot of windows behind it.

-Top Right: I use this corner for my notifications, so I can quickly look at the messages I’m getting.
-I chose this corner because it is the same as the actual notification menu, but using a hotcorner, I don’t have to actually click the icon.
+Top Right: I use this corner for my notifications, so I can glance at the messages I’m getting.
+I chose this corner because it is the same as the notification menu.
+But by using a hotcorner, I don’t have to actually click the icon.

-Bottom Left: I use this corner to put my display to sleep quickly.
-This is convenient when I need to get up to quickly grab water, but I don’t want to close my laptop.
+Bottom Left: I use this corner to put my display to sleep.
+This is convenient when I need to get up to grab water, but don’t want to close my laptop.

 Bottom Right: This corner activates the screensaver, so I use this when I am going to be away a while.
 I also find myself using this a lot in coffee shops to show that the screen is still active, while still locking the computer.

-Screenshots are an invisible part of my workflow - I don’t want them cluttering my desktop, or random files popping up months later.
-That’s why I downloaded Xnip, because it allows me to copy the file directly.
-However, if you prefer the macOS screenshot system, you can actually have the file copied to your clipboard and not saved.
-This saves a lot of time when you only need to quickly send it to somebody, and don’t need it for anything else.
+Screenshots are an invisible part of my workflow - I don’t want them cluttering my desktop.
+That’s why I downloaded Xnip, because it allows me to directly copy the file.
+However, if you prefer the macOS screenshot system, you can actually have the file copied to your clipboard and not saved with the default shortcut.
+This saves a lot of time when you need to quickly send it to somebody, and don’t need it for anything else.